-The Master's thesis examination consists of a written part (thesis) as described above and an oral defense (colloquium).
+The Master's thesis examination consists of a written part (thesis) as described above and, if applicable, an oral defense (colloquium).
+Whether a colloquium is part of the Master's thesis is decided by your supervisor.
 In the colloquium, you have to defend the essential arguments, methods and results of your thesis.
-The written part will constitute 75% and the colloquium 25% of the overall grade.

 You have to register your Master's thesis with the Examinations Office immediately once your thesis supervisor has assigned the topic.
-Please use the form available online at https://www.uni-hohenheim.de/en/ess-pa-en.
+Please use the form available online at uhoh.de/masterthesisess.
 You have to register your Master's thesis six months after you have passed your last module examination at the latest.